InbarMaimon/ProjectAquarium/Tasks.md

 ### Administrative
+1. Get access to uni. systems with the lab under Sprinzak.
-1. Safety and return a validation doc.
+2. Safety and return a validation doc.
-2. Sexual offense courseware.
+3. Sexual offense courseware.
-3. OTP?
+4. OTP?
-4. Access to printer.
+5. Access to printer.

 ### General
 1. Return all the tools to Yosi.
 What's his surname?